hmcts/em-media-viewer/README.md

 </mv-media-viewer>
 ```

+#### backend setup
+- the media-viewer expects calls to the backend to be proxied by the consuming application.
+This includes the following APIs:
+  - '/documents', endpoint to be proxied to the 'document-store'
+  - '/em-anno', endpoint to be proxied to the 'annotations-api', if annotations are turned on

 ### Toolbar

 The toolbar may be toggled off by setting `showToolbase` to false.
 The toolbar itself is available as a module that can be included into the DOM at a different location if necessary.